-These extended Ultraviolet (XUV) disks are characterized by very blue UV-optical colors, they can reach up to four times the optical radius (as given by the $\mu_B=25$ $mag/arcsec^2$ major axis isophote), and are mainly composed of low mass stellar clusters of $10^3 - 10^6 M{\odot}$ .
+These extended ultraviolet (XUV) disks are characterized by very blue UV-optical colors, they can reach up to four times the optical radius (as given by the $\mu_B = 25$ mag arcsec-2 major axis isophote), and are mainly composed of low-mass stellar clusters of $10^3-10^6 M{\odot}$.
 Recent studies have shown the presence of moderate amounts of dust and oxygen abundances of $Z{\odot}/10$ (Gil de Paz et al. 2007; Dong et al. 2008; Bresolin et al. 2009).
-Thilker et al. (2007) recently classified the XUV disks into Type 1 (patchy UV emission beyond the canonical SF threshold; Toomre 1964; Martin & Kennicutt 2001) and Type 2 (blue, large compared with the size of the galaxy in the near-infrared disks inside the SF threshold) and found XUV disks to be relatively frequent, 20% and 10% of the overall disk-galaxy population, for respectively Types 1 and 2.
+Thilker et al. (2007) recently classified the XUV disks into Type 1 (patchy UV emission beyond the canonical SF threshold; Toomre 1964; Martin & Kennicutt 2001) and Type 2 (blue, large compared with the size of the galaxy in the near-IR disks inside the SF threshold) and found XUV disks to be relatively frequent, 20% and 10% of the overall disk-galaxy population, for Types 1 and 2, respectively.

-Comparing UV and H I in such extended disks allows the study of the Kennicutt-Schmidt (KS) law, or star formation rate (SFR) versus gas surface densities $\Sigma{SFR}$ vs $\Sigma{qas}$ (Schmidt 1959; Kennicutt 1998), in the extreme low-density and often low-metallicity environments of the outskirts of galaxy disks, which can elucidate the limiting conditions for gas cloud and star formation (Toomre 1964; Martin & Kennicutt 2001).
-In addition, it is essential to study the relation between the availability of H I in the outer disk and the depletion time scales due to SF.
-Such an H I reservoir should play a role in the replenishment of the molecular gas content to enable future SF.
-This process can thus contribute to sustain SF over cosmological times (e.g. Kennicutt et al. 1994; Bauermeister et al. 2010).
+Comparing UV and H_I in these extended disks allows the study of the Kennicutt-Schmidt (KS) law, or star formation rate (SFR) versus gas surface densities, Σ{SFR} versus Σ{gas} (Schmidt 1959; Kennicutt 1998), in the extreme low-density and often low-metallicity environments in the outskirts of galaxy disks, which can elucidate the limiting conditions for gas cloud formation and SF (Toomre 1964; Martin & Kennicutt 2001).
+In addition, it is essential to study the relation between the availability of H_I in the outer disk and the depletion timescales due to SF.
+Such an H_I reservoir should play a role in the replenishment of the molecular gas content to enable future SF.
+This process can thus contribute to sustain SF over cosmological times (e.g., Kennicutt et al. 1994; Bauermeister et al. 2010).

 Another key question to be addressed is what are the mechanisms for triggering SF in these low-density gaseous environments.
-Several mechanisms have been proposed, both of external and internal origin, including gravitational instabilities induced by galaxy interactions (e.g. Gil de Paz et al. 2005) or the impact of dark matter subhalos or extragalactic clouds (Tenorio-Tagle 1981; Bekki & Chiba 2006), turbulence compression, supernovae, or gaseous spiral arms (Elmegreen & Hunter 2006).
-In this regard, Thilker et al. (2007) found that $\sim 75\%$ of the Type-1 XUV-disk objects show some kind of optical morphology peculiarity or H I evidence for interaction/merger or a minor external perturbation, such as primordial clouds (Thilker et al. 2009).
+Several mechanisms have been proposed, both of external and internal origin, including gravitational instabilities induced by galaxy interactions (e.g., Gil de Paz et al. 2005) or the impact of dark matter subhalos or extragalactic clouds (Tenorio-Tagle 1981; Bekki & Chiba 2006), turbulence compression, supernovae, or gaseous spiral arms (Elmegreen & Hunter 2006).
+In this regard, Thilker et al. (2007) found that \sim 75% of the Type 1 XUV-disk objects show some kind of optical morphology peculiarity or H I evidence for interaction/merger or a minor external perturbation such as primordial clouds (Thilker et al. 2009).
 For instance, NGC 4262, a member of the Virgo cluster, exhibits an extended H I and UV ring-like feature probably formed as a result of a past major interaction episode (Bettoni et al. 2010).